OXID-eSales/developer_documentation/development/index.rst

 Development
 ===========

-This section contains development related resources.
+This section contains development-related resources.

 :doc:`Project wide development options, modules, themes and components </development/modules_components_themes/index>` are the containers with which you can customize, extend or configure the OXID eShop: